-As remote and hybrid work environments became the new norm, making email increasingly integral to business operations, malicious actors continued to favor email as an attack vector.
+As remote and hybrid work environments became the new norm, making email increasingly integral to business operations, malicious actors continued to favour email as an attack vector.
 In 2021, Trend Micro™ Cloud App Security discovered 33,630,377 million high-risk email threats—a whopping 100% increase from 2020—in addition to those detected by built-in Microsoft 365 and Google Workspace security.
-This annual report discusses why you need to go beyond native security to properly protect your organization.
+This annual report discusses why you need to go beyond native security to properly protect your organisation.

 With an influx of remote workers due to the pandemic, gaps in cloud security were exploited.
 Cybercriminals continued to leverage blind spots in email services’ built-in security—nearly 75% of all threats blocked by Trend Micro in 2021 were email threats.

 Unfortunately, built-in security for popular email services, like Microsoft 365 and Google Workspace, is simply not enough to stop malicious emails from infiltrating enterprises.

 In 2021 alone, Cloud App Security detected and blocked more than 33.6 million high-risk email threats in addition to those discovered by email services’ built-in security—a drastic 100% increase from the previous year.

 Illustrating this clearly, in a single organisation with 18,000 Microsoft 365 E3 users, Cloud App Security discovered over 33,142 high-risk email threats missed by the built-in security.

 Malware attacks and subsequent detections increased by nearly 200% in 2021, with over 3.3 million total malware files thwarted by Cloud App Security.
 There was also a notable spike in both known and unknown malware detections by 133.8% and 221% respectively.